 Figure 6.
-Variation of crankshaft speed in cases of brush wear Notably, when the resistance reaches a high threshold (dash-dotted line - simulating heavy wear or severe damage at the commutator), the starting current decreases sharply to 130-210 A, and the crankshaft speed does not exceed 100 RPM, with a tendency for weak oscillations and occasional reverse rotation.
-The acceleration time is extended but fails to reach the required threshold to maintain the compression-ignition process.
+Variation of crankshaft speed for various contact resistances Notably, when the resistance reaches a high threshold (dash-dotted line - simulating heavy wear or severe damage at the commutator), the starting current decreases sharply to 130-210 A, and the crankshaft speed does not exceed 100 RPM, with a tendency for weak oscillations and occasional reverse rotation.
+The acceleration time is extended, but fails to reach the required threshold to maintain the compression-ignition process.
 In this scenario, the input voltage drops significantly to 9-10 V, indicating that electrical energy is consumed but not effectively converted into mechanical motion.
 The system enters a state where it cannot start, causing energy loss and serving as a warning sign for severe damage that requires maintenance intervention.
 The simulation results suggest that electrical signals during the starting phase-especially a starting current below 150 A combined with a crankshaft speed not exceeding 100 RPM-can be used as early diagnostic indicators for brush wear or poor contact at the commutator.
 This opens the possibility of integrating early fault warning mechanisms in control systems, enabling proactive maintenance and preventing sudden failure of the starter system.
 Such integration not only enhances system reliability but also extends the operational lifespan of the starting components by addressing issues before they escalate.
 2.3.3.
-Case of worn bearings, dust accumulation, dry lubrication, or seized motor shaft In practical operation, mechanical faults such as worn bearings, dust accumulation, dried lubrication, or a seized rotating shaft can increase the resisting torque during the starting phase.
+Case of worn bearings, dust accumulation, dry lubrication, or seized motor shaft In practical operation, mechanical faults such as bearing wear, dust accumulation, dried lubrication, or a seized rotating shaft can increase the resisting torque during the starting phase.
 These faults force the starter motor to work under greater mechanical load, significantly altering the electrical-mechanical signals, directly impacting the motor's ability to start the engine.

-Figure 7.
-Variation of current with increased starting torque Figure 7 shows the starting current variation at different resistance torque levels.
-Under standard conditions (solid line), the current peaks at approximately 280 A and quickly decreases over time.
-When the resisting torque increases slightly (dashed line), the current remains high for a longer period (~280 A) with a larger oscillation amplitude - indicating a heavier mechanical load that forces the motor to increase its power to start.
+Figure 7: Variation of current for various starting friction torques Figure 7 shows the starting current variation at different friction torques.
+Under standard conditions (solid line), the current peaks at approximately 280 A and quickly decreases with time.
+When the resisting torque increases slightly (dashed line), the current remains high for a more extended period (~280 A) with a larger oscillation amplitude - indicating a heavier mechanical load that forces the motor to increase its power to start.
 In the case of unusually high resisting torque (dotted line), the current stays at a high level continuously, without decreasing over time, indicating an overloaded operating condition that can easily lead to motor damage.

-Figure 8: Engine speed with increased starting torque Figure 8 illustrates the variation in crankshaft speed under the conditions mentioned above.
+Figure 8 illustrates the variation in engine speed under the conditions mentioned above.
 Under standard conditions, the speed increases steadily, reaching approximately 210 RPM after about 1.1 seconds - sufficient for the diesel engine to complete the compression-ignition cycle.
 With light resistance, the speed only reaches about 180 RPM, with a longer acceleration time (~1.4 seconds) and stronger oscillations.
-In the case of unusually high resistance, the crankshaft speed fluctuates around ~120-130 RPM and experiences very strong oscillations, failing to meet the required conditions for starting.
+In the case of unusually high resistance, the crankshaft speed fluctuates around ~120-130 RPM and experiences extreme oscillations, failing to meet the required conditions for starting.